Demos

 Expanded Music Appreciation For Inquisitive Listeners

-with a 4-step active listening process,
+with a 4-step Conscious Listening process,

 connecting with the composer's intention,